renovate-bot/googleapis-_-mcp-toolbox-sdk-go/README.md

 [![License: Apache
 2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-This repository contains Go SDKs designed to seamlessly integrate the functionalities of the [MCP Toolbox](https://github.com/googleapis/genai-toolbox) into your Gen AI applications.
-These SDKs allow you to load tools defined in Toolbox and use them as standard Go tools within popular orchestration frameworks or your custom code.
+This repository contains the Go SDK designed to seamlessly integrate the functionalities of the [MCP Toolbox](https://github.com/googleapis/genai-toolbox) into your Gen AI applications.
+The SDK allow you to load tools defined in Toolbox and use them as standard Go tools within popular orchestration frameworks or your custom code.